NDAify/ndaify-web/README.md

 <a name="license"/>

 ### License
-All pull requests that get merged will be made available under [the MIT license](https://github.com/ndaify/ndaify-web/blob/master/LICENSE.md), as the rest of the repository.
+All pull requests that get merged will be made available under [the EPL-1.0 license](https://github.com/ndaify/ndaify-web/blob/master/LICENSE.md), as the rest of the repository.